MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/reset-financial-reporting-datamart-after-restore.md

 > [!NOTE]
 > The reset is finished when all mappings show the status of RanToCompletion and the Integration Status window says "Integration complete" in the bottom-left corner.

-## Reset the Financial reporting data mart for Financial reporting release 7.0.10000.4 and later
+## Reset the Financial reporting data mart through PowerShell

 If you ever restore your database from a backup or copy the database from another environment, you must follow the steps in this section to help guarantee that the Financial reporting data mart correctly uses the restored database.

 > [!NOTE]
-> The steps in this process are supported for Microsoft Dynamics AX application version 7.0.1 (May 2016) (application build 7.0.1265.23014 and Financial reporting build 7.0.10000.4) and later.
+> The steps in this process are supported for Microsoft Dynamics 365 Finance application version 7.0.1 (May 2016) (application build 7.0.1265.23014 and Financial reporting build 7.0.10000.4) and later.
 If you have an earlier version, contact Support for assistance.

 ### Export report definitions